Canon 1D Mark II vs Nikon D5600

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the features and operation of the 1D Mark II and D5600 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Nikon D5600 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Nikon D5600?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark II: